Impressionism (pronounced im-presh-uh-niz-uhm)

 Although

-post-impressionism can be seen to some extent as something new, the companion
+post-impressionism can to some extent be seen as something new, the companion

-neo-impressionism was really a fork.
+neo-impressionism really was a fork.
 The

 alternative name of the movement was Divisionism which hints at the scientific

-basis which underlay many of the works, most notably pointillism (the use of tiny
+basis which underlay many of the works, most notably Pointillism (the use of tiny

 dots which blended optically when viewed from a distance) which explored the principles